gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     -   Provide as much metadata in other fields as is known about the accession's contents.

-4A &ndash; Create index PDF and upload to S3\Accessions :   The real work of accessioning occurs in this step.
-The archivist assesses the items in the accession and
+4A &ndash; Create index PDF and upload to S3\Accessions :   This step produces a searchable index that, once attached to the UA in step 5A, makes a detailed description of the
-    creates a table in a Word document that lists the contents of the accession.
-Depending on the information available, the table may be complete and detailed, or it may be sparse, only identifying the most significant items in the accession.

-    When creating the index, use as many relevant keywords as possible since the text in the index will be searchable.
-    The words in the index will determine whether someone will be able to search for and find something of interest in the accession.
+    accession searchable via the Digital Archive.

-    -   Make a copy of the [Google Drive](#google-drive) file named `accession-index-template.docx`
+    -   Make a copy of the [Digital Archive Shared Drive](digital-archive-shared-drive) file named `accession-index-template.docx`
     -   Rename the copy to `accession-index-####.docx` where `####` is the accession number.
     -   [Index the accession](#create-an-index-for-an-accession).
     -   Save the index Word document as a PDF file named `accession-index-####.pdf`.